Silimate/xyz-compiler/README.md

 ## Basic Instructions

-`xyz` builds into an executable via `cargo build —release`.
+`xyz` builds into an executable via `cargo build —-release`.
 This `xyz-compiler` repository holds additional components that extend `prjunnamed`.

 Please see here for an example of Yosys integration: https://github.com/povik/xyz-compiler/blob/main/yosys_flow/flow.tcl.